-Student government provides an opportunity for students to participate in the affairs of their school and to become involved in the decision-making process.
+Student government provides an opportunity for students to participate in their school's affairs and become involved in the decision-making process.
 The El Sol Student Council is composed of both elected and appointed members from the student body to help determine school activities and appropriate school functions.
 Elections are held at the end of the school year and members serve for one year.